 MAJOR JOHN MACBRIDE (1868-1916).
 Second in command at Jacob’s Biscuit Factory during the Easter Rising.
 MacBride had had a colorful career previously as an Irish émigré to South Africa where in 1899 when the Second Boer War broke out he raised a brigade of other Irish emigrants who fought bravely against the British.
 Upon his return to Ireland he married (and divorced) Maude Gonne.
 Now facing the British firing squad in May 1916 at Kilmainham Jail, MacBride refused a blind fold.
 He told his executioners, “I have looked down the muzzles of too many guns in the South African war to fear death and now please carry out your sentence,” which they did.

-Irish public opinion changed virtually overnight regarding these rebels who had brought the central city of Dublin down on their heads during the 1916 Easter Rising.
-At the surrender many of the Volunteers who were jeered and cursed on their way into British hands were less than two weeks and 14 executions later hailed as Irish heroes.
-The attitude of the Irish populace to their British overlords during martial law had turned spiteful.
-The British had lost their credibility as a civilizing force for the island.
-That is not to say that any of the executed Irish rebel leaders could claim to be saints (although 41-year-old Michael Mallin, 34-year-old Éamonn Ceannt and 27-year-old Con Colbert were devoutly religious Catholics).
-But they offered a modern dream of an independent Irish Republic and did it at the supreme sacrifice of their lives.
-These rebels’ fixity in the pantheon of Irish history rests in large measure on the imagery and legend of their undeniably courageous but failed six-day insurrection.
-Self-appointed, this partial grouping of mainly young idealists who by force of arms, will, and words were able, despite a dastardly outcome, to have had an enduring impact on a later independent Ireland is well worth remembering today.
+Irish public opinion changed virtually overnight regarding the rebels who had brought the central city of Dublin down onto their heads during the 1916 Easter Rising.
+At the surrender Volunteers were jeered and cursed on their way into British hands.
+Two weeks and 14 executions later, they were forever-after hailed as Irish heroes.
+The attitude of the Irish populace to their British overlords during martial law turned spiteful.
+The British lost their credibility as a civilizing force for the island.
+The executed Irish rebel leaders were not saints although some such as forty-one-year-old Michael Mallin, thirty-four-year-old Éamonn Ceannt and twenty-seven-year-old Con Colbert were devoutly religious Catholics.
+They offered a modern dream of an independent Irish Republic and did it at the supreme sacrifice of their lives.
+These rebels’ fixity in the pantheon of Irish history rests in large measure on imagery and legend for their undeniably courageous but failed six-day insurrection.
+Self-appointed, this group of mostly young idealists who by force of arms, will, and words were able, despite a dastardly outcome, to have had an enduring impact on an independent Ireland is well worth remembering today.

 EXECUTED ON MAY 8, 1916: